banthar/Go-SDL/README.md

 * audio callback support using excellent [Roger Peppe's callback package](http://code.google.com/p/rog-go/)
 * downstreaming support (written by neagix)

+# Known issues

+The re-designed audio system supports only signed 16bit samples, but writing the others is as easy as a copy/paste.

 # Installation

 Make sure you have SDL, SDL-image, SDL-mixer and SDL-ttf (all in -dev version).